sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 ### Version History
+No longer documented here.
+Go to the releases tab
 #### Version 1.7.7
 * Bug fix whereby sometimes the Waiting page would sit there for ever.
 Due to content script not being injected.
 Seems the content script is always injected now as I inject it with code rather than in the manifest.json declaration